SAI01-05/SAI01-05-bank-loan-report-excel-dashboard/README.md

 # Bank Loan Report Dashboard

-> A comprehensive Power BI dashboard for monitoring, analysing, and visualising bank lending activities, loan portfolio health, and borrower insights — powered by real-world financial KPIs.
+> A comprehensive Excel dashboard for monitoring, analysing, and visualising bank lending activities, loan portfolio health, and borrower insights — powered by real-world financial KPIs.
 ---

 ## Table of Contents